Polamrajusubbu/Automated-Email-Dispatch-Engine/README.md

 ▶️ How to Use

 1. Open the Excel template
+2. Maintain customer data
-2. Enter email details in the input sheet
+3. Enter documwent details in the input sheet
-3. Select mode (Batch / Selected row)
+4. Select mode (Batch / Selected row)
-4. Click “Send / Preview Emails”
+5. Click “Send / Preview Emails”
-5. Emails are generated via Outlook
+6. Emails are generated via Outlook

 ---